Financial Grant Manager

 Note: Depending on assigned responsibilities, employees may perform some or all of the duties below.

-- Supervise assigned staff in the administration of publicly funded programs.
+- Supervise assigned staff in the financial administration of publicly funded programs.

 - Prepare and coordinate studies and reports involving resource allocation, revenue projections, funding source development, utilization of services, and/or the review and management of contracts and grants.

-- Develop programs and policies for administration of contracts and publicly funded programs.
+- Develop programs and policies for financial administration of contracts and publicly funded programs.

-- Coordinate the preparation of status reports and conduct follow-up studies to review the impact of policy decisions, program development, and resource utilization.
+- Coordinate the preparation of financial status reports and conduct follow-up studies to review the financial impact of policy decisions, program development, and resource utilization.

 - Make recommendations on the continuation or termination of programs.